SFDO-Community-Sprints/Membership-Essentials-App/README.md

 * List of all Contributors: [Andrea Hanson](/andreahanson), Dean Graham, John Adams, Deepa Bedi, Shari Carlson Reily, [Michael Kolodner](/mkolodner), Brittany Neale, Amy Bucciferro

 ### Project Vision (Your first task as a team)
-A schema for memberships, renewals, payments, multiple members, families, benefits, etc, that actually works.
+A schema for memberships, sponsorship, renewals, payments, multiple members, families, benefits, etc, that actually works.
 Eventually automation etc.

 * What is the big problem that your project is trying to solve?
     The existing NPSP membership data model is very lightweight and doesn't meet many orgs' needs.
-We seek to design a data model that is flexible and extensible for a wide range of membership models.
+We seek to design a data model that is flexible and extensible for a wide range of membership and entitlement models including memberships and sponsonships.

 * Who will be using your project?
-    Organizations that have paid memberships of some kind.
+    Organizations that have any form of membership or sponsorship, paid or unpaid.

 * A year from now, how do you see people describing your project?
+    A foundational data structure that can be extended and modified

-Use these questions to form a clear vision statement of 3-5 sentences (rough guideline).
+* Use these questions to form a clear vision statement of 3-5 sentences (rough guideline).
+The team would like to provide nonprofits and consultants with a framework for benefits including memberships and sponsorships that is separate from opportunities for both technical and operational considerations.
+These include benefits that are not tied to a financial contribution as well as the ability expose benefits objects to all SF license types (community, platform, etc)

 Having trouble?
 Salesforce.org staff and your fellow sprinters are here to help!
 Use one of your table's request signs and/or post in the Quip Chat to seek help, and we'll pop by.